Frog44/Portfolio-Projects/Energy Analysis/Readme.md

 This is an enrgy analysis project that uses public data.
-This presents the skills of organizing and performing machine learning.
+This presents the skills of organizing and presenting data.

+When the code is run, it will produce 2 interactive graphs for energy use per capita of countries and continents.